mafintosh/pejs/README.md

 	<%@ 'my-template.html' %>

 The above renders and inserts to contents of `my-template.html` into the current template.
-These files will also be included and compiled if `template.compile` is used.
+`my-template.html` will also be inlined if `template.compile` is used so it still works in the client.

 ## Blocks